📄 Masonry Design Tab

 Type of Wall

-users can use the check boxes toat the top of the tab to define the wall construction.
+Users can use the check boxes at the top of the tab to define the wall construction.
 This includes:

 • Masonry wall